Music Instruction Books and Psychology by Lakeside Studios

 I have had so many problems trying to browse websites that seemed to have been created with the intention of winning prizes for the niftiest website that I have chosen to keep this website simple, quick to load, and easy to use.

-Would you like to try to learn to play "Mary Had A Little Lamb" on a piano or a keyboard?
+Would you like to learn to play "Mary Had A Little Lamb" on a piano or a keyboard?

-Download this pdf file, find yourself a piano or keyboard, and teach yourself how to play "Mary Had A Little Lamb"!
+If so, then download this PDF file, find yourself a piano or keyboard, and teach yourself how to play "Mary Had A Little Lamb"!

 Mary Had A Little Lamb